fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-CustomMetricsConfig defines receivers, processors, and single metrics pipeline which will be exported to the controller prometheus.
+CustomMetricsConfig defines receivers, processors, and single metrics pipeline which will be exported to the controller Prometheus.
 Environment variables can be used in the configuration using format `${ENV_VAR_NAME}`.

 :::info